buddypress/buddypress/src/readme.txt

 == Languages ==

-BuddyPress is available in more than 20 languages.
-For more information, check out the <a href="http://codex.buddypress.org/getting-started/translations/">translation page</a> on the BuddyPress Codex.
+BuddyPress is available in many languages.
+For more information, check out the <a href="http://codex.buddypress.org/translations/">translation page</a> on the BuddyPress Codex.

 == Upgrade Notice ==